heptarch/heptarch.github.io/hacker/intro.md

 School does not work this way, and when teachers make the same quip about cheating, they are neglecting the systemic realities — the hoops to jump through, the boxes to tick, all those perverse incentives to fake it — that they help maintain.
-The day that cheating is unnecessary, there will be no cheating.
+The day that cheating is unnecessary, there will be no cheating. </p>

-So, this is not a textbook, nor is it a manual, a manifesto or a monograph.
-I have no interest in replacing one rigidity with another.
+<p> So, this is not a textbook, nor is it a manual, a manifesto or a monograph.
+I have no interest
+in replacing one rigidity with another.
 Instead, it is an invitation to ask stupid questions, and to learn about the universe with a spirit of play and wonder.
 I take inspiration from hacker culture, not the digital intruders and electoral trolls that "hacker" suggests to the modern ear, but an older, nobler tradition growing out of places like MIT, Bell Labs, and the open-source software movement.
-In the words of open-source gnuru Richard Stallman:
+In the words of open-source gnuru Richard Stallman: </p>

 <span style="padding-left: 20px; display:block">
 What [hackers] had in common was a love of excellence and programming.
 They